reemshai10/jfrogAssignmentCli/README.md

    ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" < /dev/null 2> /dev/null
 3. Install
    brew install jo

+4. brew install jq.

-4. Done!
+5. Done!

-Then make yourself familiar with available cli options by running:   ./jfrog_interactive.sh Interactive Cli is "jfrog_interactive.sh" just run the bash scirpt, after config your server , and use the cli . if any time your want to see the cli menu just command empty enter .
+Then make yourself familiar with available cli options by running:   ./jfrog_interactive.sh

+just run the bash scirpt, after config your server , and use the cli .

+if any time your want to see the cli menu just command empty enter .